Category:

 Early Life

-Carroll O'Connor was born John Carroll O'Connor on August 2nd, 1924 in New York City.
+Carroll O'Connor was born John Carroll O'Connor on August 2, 1924, in New York City.
 His father was a lawyer, and his mother was a homemaker.
-He was of Irish decent and had two brothers.
-He grew up in Queens and attended Newtown High School in Elmhurst, Queens.
-After graduating high school, he enrolled in Wake Forest University in North Carolina.
+He was of Irish descent and had two brothers.
+Carroll grew up in Queens and attended Newtown High School in Elmhurst.
+After graduating from high school, he enrolled at Wake Forest University in North Carolina.
 When the United States entered World War II, he dropped out of college and tried to join the Navy.
 He was rejected, so he enrolled in the US Merchant Marine Academy and served as a US Merchant Marine during the war.

-After his military service ended in 1946, he attended the University of Montana and began working at the student newspaper, the "Montana Kaimin."
+After his military service ended in 1946, O'Connor attended the University of Montana and began working at the student newspaper, the "Montana Kaimin."
 He participated in school theater productions and was a member of the Sigma Phi Epsilon fraternity.
 He left the university without completing his degree and moved to Ireland to help his younger brother get into medical school.
-In Ireland, he completed his degree the University College Dublin where he studied Irish history and English literature.
+In Ireland, Carroll completed his degree at the University College Dublin, where he studied Irish history and English literature.

 Early Career